uber-go/fx/README.md

 ### Module Configuration

-Modules are given named keys by the developer for the purpose of looking up their configuration.
-This naming is arbitrary and only needs to be unique across modules and exists because it's possible that a service may have multiple modules of the same type, such as multiple Kafka ingesters.
+You give your modules named keys for the purpose of looking up their configuration.
+This naming is arbitrary and only needs to be unique across modules.
+We do this because it's possible for a service to have multiple modules of the same type, such as multiple Kafka ingesters.

 ```yaml